-Please refer to the table below for general quick guidelines for admission to universities in certain countries:
+Please refer to the table below for general guidelines for admission to universities in certain countries:

-Country of Study Qualification Requirements for Admission Australia Completion of IB Diploma, various AP courses and perhaps SAT/ACT for the LAS diploma Can enter a Foundation year or Bridging Program if the student does not have the IB Diploma United Kingdom Completion of IB Diploma strongly prefered or 3-5 AP courses (choose carefully) Can enter a Foundation year if the student does not have the IB Diploma/AP requirements United States All three pathways are acceptable for admission Canada IB Diploma preferred at selective institutions When looking at student's transcript, often looking only at Grade 11 and 12 Can apply with American High School Diploma with a combination of AP courses, IB certificates and/or SAT or ACT Netherlands To be accepted to a Research University, students should be pursuing the full IB Diploma.
-Students can apply to Applied Sciences schools with an US High School Diploma or US High School Diploma with IB Certificates Switzerland (Cantonal or Federal Universities) Full IB Diploma - public universities Please Note: IB Math SL Applications is now recognized for admission to cantonal or federal universities. (exceptions for certain courses) Possible to be accepted to other hotel management programs or business schools with US High School Diploma and AP courses, IB Certificates and/or SAT/ACT exam Public Universities in Europe IB diploma preferred, however may be flexible with the LAS diploma with multiple AP courses.
+Country of Study Qualification Requirements for Admission Australia Completion of IB Diploma, various AP courses and perhaps SAT/ACT for the LAS diploma Can enter a Foundation year or Bridging Program if the student does not have the IB Diploma United Kingdom Completion of IB Diploma strongly prefered or 3-5 AP courses Can enter a Foundation year if the student does not have the IB Diploma/AP requirements United States All three pathways are acceptable for admission Canada IB Diploma preferred at selective institutions When looking at student's transcript, often looking only at Grade 11 and 12 Can apply with American High School Diploma with a combination of AP courses, IB certificates and/or SAT or ACT Netherlands To be accepted to a Research University, students should be pursuing the full IB Diploma.
+Students can apply to Applied Sciences schools with an American High School Diploma or American High School Diploma with IB Certificates Switzerland (Cantonal or Federal Universities) Full IB Diploma Please Note: IB Math SL Applications is not suitable for admission to cantonal or federal universities.
+Possible to be accepted to other hotel management programs or business schools with American High School Diploma and AP courses, IB Certificates and/or SAT/ACT exam Public Universities in Europe IB diploma preferred, however may be flexible with the LAS diploma with multiple AP courses.
 This is country-specific.
-Math exams or entry exams may be required.
 Private Universities in Europe Will often function like universities in the US in terms of their admissions requirements.
-Would like to see the AP/IB, but it is not necessary to gain admission.
-Hotel/Business Schools Several highly selective hotel schools (such as EHL) or Business Schools (such as ESADE) prefer the full IB diploma.
+Will like to see the AP/IB, but it is not necessary to gain admission.
+Hotel/Business Schools Several highly selective hotel schools (such as EHL) or Business Schools (such as ESADE) are looking for the full IB diploma.
 It is possible to apply for admission to these schools without the full IB Diploma, but then it is important that the student has taken the SAT/ACT and/or AP courses and has very strong grades.